Anticipating the Selectivity of Intramolecular Cyclization Reaction Pathways with Neural Network Potentials: Methods

 Thermodynamic prescreening to filter out highly endothermic elementary steps is a common strategy for existing reaction network exploration approaches like YARP \cite{zhao_algorithmic_2022} as well as metabolic engineering applications \cite{kummel_putative_2006, henry_thermodynamics-based_2007, zamboni_annet_2008, kromer_constraining_2014}.
 We implement this strategy using reaction energy predictions from AIMNet2-rxn.
 This evaluation involves generating a single intermediate conformer for each candidate and a reactant conformer with RDKit using the ETKDG method \cite{wang_improving_2020} and optimizing it with the NNP with the Fast Inertial Relaxation Engine (FIRE) \cite{bitzek_structural_2006} method in Pysisyphus \cite{steinmetzer_pysisyphus_2021}.
 The energy difference between each intermediate and the reactant is taken as the reaction energy.

 One challenge with this evaluation is that single-point energy calculations---using an NNP or otherwise---require 3D conformers of reactant and product molecules.
 Conformer generation and optimization (energy minimization) can require on the order of 1 CPU second (Section S3).
 Our inclusion of b4f4 enumeration can increase the number of candidate intermediates by two orders of magnitude (Section S2) compared to b2f2, meaning that large molecules will yield very large numbers of reactions.
 We therefore benefit from the incorporation of a coarser thermodynamic feasibility filter at lower computational cost.
-In RAMP, we introduce a learned filter that operates on the 2D graphs of molecules to prioritize speed for an initial triage at the risk of potentially missing thermodynamically relevant pathways.
+In REVAMP, we introduce a learned filter that operates on the 2D graphs of molecules to prioritize speed for an initial triage at the risk of potentially missing thermodynamically relevant pathways.

 We train two directed message passing neural networks (MPNNs) \cite{yang_analyzing_2019, heid_chemprop_2024} for this purpose of thermodynamic feasibility assessment.
 One performs a binary classification of stability based on whether a molecule's adjacency matrix changes after geometry optimization.
 If the adjacency matrix changes during the geometry optimization, the molecule is labeled as unstable.
 The second uses a condensed graph of reaction (CGR) representation \cite{heid_machine_2022, hoonakker_representation_2011, varnek_substructural_2005} to predict the reaction energy, defined by the difference between the optimized energy of the reactant and product states.
-The training data for both models is generated with AIMNet2-rxn as described in Section S4.
+The training data for both models were generated by performing graph-based enumeration on 2100 neutral molecules containing only C, H, O, and N randomly sampled from reactants appearing in reactions from the United States Patent and Trademark Office (USPTO) \cite{lowe_extraction_2012}, randomly selecting 1000 of these enumerated intermediates for each, and using AIMNet2-rxn to evaluate their stability and reaction energy.
 These two models are used to evaluate candidate intermediates and remove molecules that are predicted to be unstable or highly endothermic (defaulting to 60 kcal/mol uphill).
 As the evaluation of an MPNN is far quicker than any pipeline involving conformer generation (ca. 1-5 CPU ms), this filter allows us to evaluate a much greater number of intermediates.
 Details regarding the performance of the MPNNs can be found in Section S5.